 Late-June through mid-August

 Medium water levels typically occur from late-June through mid-August.
 These flows are perfect for young families, but this is also a great time to experience advanced whitewater sections of the Arkansas River like the Royal Gorge, the Numbers and Pine Creek, which are often closed during high water.
 Medium flows are typically found during the warmest time of year.
 This is also considered peak tourist season, so try to book your raft trip during the week if possible or in advance, if you want to raft on the weekend.

 Low water is usually found during the early season (before runoff) and late season (after runoff).
 Visitors can expect a lower water level from early April until mid-May.
 As it warms up, snow in the mountains begins to melt creating high water conditions.
 In mid-August low water returns until the following spring.
 The low water season offers more technical rapids and fewer people.
 Early spring and late summer are also the best times to see wildlife on the river.

 Other considerations when planning your Colorado rafting trip

 Miss the Colorado crowds

-Peak tourist season is late June through mid-August.
+Peak tourist season is from late June through mid-August.
 The river experiences higher traffic during the weekends of the 4th of July, Memorial Day, and Labor Day; and weekdays tend to be less busy than weekends.
 Plan around these times for the least crowded whitewater adventure, but rafting is fun any day of the week!